Updated: Public health management of cases and contacts associated with COVID-19

 Can the case access adequate supplies and necessities?

-Consider whether or not the case has access to supplies and necessities for the duration of isolation, such as food, running water, drinking water, supplies for infection control (e.g., masks), and cleaning supplies.
-A list of supplies to have at home while isolating is available.
-Those residing in remote and isolated communities may wish to consider stockpiling the needed supplies, as well as food and medications usually taken, if it is likely that the supply chain may be interrupted or unreliable.
+Consider whether the case has access to supplies and necessities for the duration of isolation, such as food, running water, drinking water, supplies for infection control (e.g., masks), and cleaning supplies.
+A list of supplies to have on-hand while isolating is available.
+Those residing in remote and isolated communities may wish to consider stockpiling the needed supplies, as well as food and medications, if it is likely that the supply chain may be interrupted or unreliable.

 A case who does not have access to adequate food or necessary supplies could contact local leadership, public health or organizations that provide direct support.
 Guidance is available for hand washing in the absence of running or clean water.

-If the home or co-living setting is inadequate for home isolation based on the assessment, PHAs should collaborate with the case and their health care provider, to determine a more suitable location.
+If the home or co-living setting is inadequate for home isolation based on the assessment, it is recommended PHAs collaborate with the case and their health care provider, to determine a more suitable location.
 This may involve relocating the case to a more suitable community setting, hospitalizing the case, or accessing additional community supports and resources where available.

 Appendix 3: Recommended infection prevention and control precautions when caring for a case in the home or co-living setting

-Anyone who provides direct care to a case of COVID-19 should wear a medical mask if available (preferred), or a well-constructed and well-fitting non-medical mask, as well as eye protection whenever providing direct care or within 2 metres of the case.
-Caregivers should wear disposable gloves, if available, when in direct contact with the ill person or their environment, including soiled materials and surfaces.
-Hand hygiene should be performed before putting gloves on and after removing them.
+Anyone who provides care to a case of COVID-19 should wear a respirator (or if not available, a well-fitted medical mask) Footnotea, as well as use eye protection whenever providing care.
+Caregivers should also frequently wash their hands, especially when in direct contact with the ill person or their environment, including soiled materials and surfaces.

 Advice is available to support those caring for someone with COVID-19 at home: